keeganpaleshi/RMTest/README.md

 Set ``allow_negative_baseline`` to ``true`` in the top-level configuration (or pass ``--allow-negative-baseline``) to allow small negative baseline-corrected activities.
-The analysis still clips the values to a floor of ``-5`` Bq to avoid unphysical results when statistical fluctuations overshoot.
+Extremely negative values are still clipped to ``-1`` Bq to suppress obviously unphysical results, but activities in the ``[-1, 0)`` Bq range are preserved.
 With the default ``false`` setting any negative value is clipped to zero instead.

 ### Baseline Noise Cut